brahmkshatriya/echo-extension-template/README.md

 ### 2. Configure the [gradle.properties](gradle.properties)
 The file will have the following properties:
-- `libVersion` - The version of the Echo library, defaults to `main-SNAPSHOT`.
 - `extType` - The type of the extension you want to create.
 It can be `music`, `tracker` or `lyrics`.
 More information can be found in [`Extension<*>`](https://github.com/brahmkshatriya/echo/blob/main/common/src/main/java/dev/brahmkshatriya/echo/common/Extension.kt#L33-L43)